menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cunningham is generally considered to be a blue-collar town.
-38.01% of the Cunningham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cunningham is a blue-collar town, with 38.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cunningham is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cunningham who work in office and administrative support (11.14%), maintenance occupations (10.27%), and sales jobs (5.85%).

 Setting & Lifestyle